- Commercial Energy Code - 2018 IECC (effective 7/1/2021)

 Authorized by – Statute.
-The statutory authority for the Nebraska Energy Code is found in Nebraska Code 81-1608 through 81-1626.
-2011's LB 329 upgraded the code from the 2003 IECC to the 2009 IECC.
+2019's LB 405 upgraded the code from the 2009 IECC to the 2018 IECC.
 The energy code is mandatory statewide, though jurisdictions can adopt their own energy codes provided they are equivalent or more stringent than the statewide code.
-The 2011 Nebraska Energy Code is found at Nebraska Administrative Code, Title 107.

 Code change process – Legislative.
 Only the Nebraska Legislature has the authority to adopt or amend the Nebraska Energy Code.
 The Nebraska Energy Office may work with a state senator to craft the legislative language.
 Once a state senator sponsors the bill, it must be approved by committee, and then by the unicameral legislature before being signed by the governor.